The University of Tulsa works to establish meaningful institution-to-institution relationships for the benefit of TU students, faculty and staff.

 - Massey University, New Zealand

 TU Faculty and Staff interested in proposing an International Partnership, should follow the process below:

 - All TU units, individual faculty or staff must first contact the CGE when interested in exploring a partnership.
-Please e-mail the Vice Provost of Global Education, Dr. Jane Kucko with information about the proposed partnership.
+Please e-mail the director of the CGE, Laura Semenow with information about the proposed partnership.

-- The Vice Provost will gather information and discuss with appropriate units the viability of the partnership.
+- CGE will gather information and discuss with appropriate units the viability of the partnership.

-- The Vice Provost will draft the MOU (Memorandum of Understanding) or other international agreement based on this proposal.
+- CGE will draft the MOU (Memorandum of Understanding) or other international agreement based on this proposal.

-- Agreements will be reviewed by the Internationalization Leadership Council.
-The purpose of this step is to ensure that all the key questions have been answered, to check for duplication and to identify opportunities for collaboration and network building.
+- Agreements will be reviewed by the International Leadership Council.
+The purpose of this step is to ensure that all the key questions have been answered, to check for duplication, and to identify opportunities for collaboration and network building.

-- Depending on the type of agreement, the relevant Dean(s), legal counsel and /or other academic committee may also need to the review the document.
+- Depending on the type of agreement, the relevant Dean(s), legal counsel, and /or other academic committees may also need to review the document.

-- The International Leadership Council will forward a recommendation to the Provost regarding the agreement.
+- CGE will forward a recommendation to the Provost regarding the agreement.